Stories for All the Senses

 An arts education program for youth, investigating issues of conflict and coexistence through identity.

-As our society evolves and our conversations complexify, more and more people are beginning to recognize the multifarious nature of identity and its many subsets: race, language, sexuality, ethnicity, religion, to name a few.
+More and more people are beginning to recognize the multifarious nature of identity and its many subsets: race, language, sexuality, ethnicity, religion, to name a few.
 Some of these carry more weight than others, sometimes externally, such as we are seeing right now with the case of race, and other times internally, such as one's belief in God, perhaps.

 In an ever increasingly binaried world, it's imperative to address the complexity of identity and to be open to and engaged in conversations about what certain conflicted identities mean for individuals and communities.
 The ability to critically identify and analyze conflicting “identities,” to be able to listen to and respect multiple narratives is critical to a better future and that sort of social, emotional, and analytical training must start at a young age.

 Imagine if school children grew comfortable asking the questions: whose history are we learning?
 Whose narrative are we reading?
 What are the other sides to this story?
-How does representation shape perception?

 Timeline: Each week-long session would focus on a single exhibition and would include approximately 8 Middle School children (7th - 8th grade).

-Agenda: Each student would be given a chance to explore a collection , prompted with the following questions:
+Agenda: Each student would be given a chance to explore a collection, prompted with the following questions:

 • What types of pieces do you see